 Before we get into the suggestions, I’d like to point out that a lot of people lose a lot of money in digital advertising because they haven’t properly set up their process that runs from the time someone sees an ad until they become a new customer.
-Digital advertising as an awareness strategy is rarely the best idea, and you need to have a full funnel set up to capture leads and a process in place to convert those visitors into customers.
+Digital advertising as an awareness-only strategy is probably not the best idea.
+To be successful, you’ll need to have a full funnel set up to capture leads and a process in place to convert those leads into customers.

 Here are a few questions to ask when getting started with Digital Advertising.

 - Do people know they need your services, or do you need to introduce people to your services?

 - Does your persona have clearly defined demographic attributes, like a job title, city of residence, or interest?